-Brazil is known for coffee, and why is that?
-Roughly a third of the world’s coffee comes from Brazil, and it makes sense – the environment produces beans that are great for the average coffee drinker.
+Roughly a third of the world’s coffee comes from Brazil, and it makes sense – the climate is ideal for growing flavorful, rich coffee beans.
 Not too acidic, Brazilian coffee is often nutty and chocolatey.
-It’s perfect for darker roasts since it typically isn’t a bean that jumps out at you.
-Brazilian coffee is hearty in flavor, and made with plenty of heart.
+It’s perfect for darker roasts since the beans are typically well-rounded and less complex.

 But which should you buy?
-With so many to choose from, it can be quite overwhelming.
+With so many brands to choose from, shopping for the right one can be quite overwhelming.

 |Fresh Roasted Coffee Dark Brazilian Cerrado|